pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 ### PDEP authors

-Anyone can propose a PDEP, but core members need to sponsor a proposal made by non-core contributors.
+Anyone can propose a PDEP, but a core member should be engaged to advise on a proposal made by non-core contributors.
 To submit a PDEP as a community member, please propose the PDEP concept on [an issue](https://github.com/pandas-dev/pandas/issues/new/choose), and find a pandas team member to collaborate with.
-They can co-author the PDEP with you and submit it to the PDEPs repository.
+They can advise you on the PDEP process and should be listed as an advisor on the PDEP when it is submitted to the PDEP repository.

 ### Workflow